Introduction

 Juliet’s Own Despair

 Juliet is plunged into her own despair upon hearing the news.
-Her anguish is compounded the societal expectations and familial obligations that restrict her ability to be with Romeo.
+Her anguish is compounded by the societal expectations and familial obligations that restrict her ability to be with Romeo.

 The Broader Implications